One person shot outside LSU dorm overnight in reported armed robbery

 One victim was shot in the altercation and taken to a hospital with non-life-threatening injuries.

-LSU spokesperson Ernie Ballard told WBRZ this is believed to be an isolated incident where the victim and suspect both know each other.
+LSU spokesperson Ernie Ballard told WBRZ the shooting is believed to be an isolated incident where the victim and suspect both know each other.

+Despite this most recent crime feeling a little too close to home, LSU students say they feel safer on campus than other places in the city.

 Trending News